The Five Types Of Impostor Syndrome And How To Beat Them

 3. The Natural Genius

-People who struggle with this, who are also natural “geniuses,” judge success based on their abilities as opposed to their efforts.
-In other words, if they have to work hard at something, they assume they must be bad at it.
+Young says people with this competence type believe they need to be a natural “genius.”
+As such, they judge their competence based ease and speed as opposed to their efforts.
+In other words, if they take a long time to master something, they feel shame.

 These types of impostors set their internal bar impossibly high, just like perfectionists.
 But natural genius types don’t just judge themselves based on ridiculous expectations, they also judge themselves based on getting things right on the first try.
 When they’re not able to do something quickly or fluently, their alarm sounds.